dvlab-research/Facelet_Bank/readme.md

 python test_facelet_net.py test_video --help
 ```

 **Note:**  Although this framework is robust to an extent, testing on extreme cases could cause the degradation of performance.
 For example, an extremely high strength may cause artifact.
-Also, testing on an extremely large image may not work as well as testing on a proper size (from $448 \times 448$ to $600 \times 800$ ).
+Also, testing on an extremely large image may not work as well as testing on a proper size (from 448 x 448 to 600 x 800).

 ## More effects